hrbaruri/TelegramWeatherBot/README.md

 1) Press the start button in the chat to get started.
 2) Type `/help` to see what the bot can do.
-3) If you have a VPN connection active on the server running the python code, make sure to turn it off.
+3) If you have a VPN connection active on the device running the python code, make sure to turn it off.
 4) That's all !